gramineproject/gsc/Examples/java-spring-boot/README.md

     -c <PATH-TO-CONFIG-FILE>)
 ```

-8. Run graminized image:
+6. Run graminized image (the application may take a while to load):

-      * To run the image on the default port set to 8080 (the application may take a while to load):
+      * On the default port set to 8080:

         ```bash
         $ docker run --rm --device=/dev/sgx_enclave \